They are a friendly solution either for a city ride or an off-road adventure. Which are the best models and what should you consider?

-The throttle-operated engine propels the bike forward without any additional pedaling, but you can still pedal to propel it if you feel like it.
+The throttle-operated engine propels the bike forward without any additional pedaling, but you can still pedal to get more oomph if you feel like it.

-These e-bikes are typically limited to 28mph (45 km/h), so before getting one, check the local laws to make sure it’s legal to ride one on public roads in your area.
+These e-bikes are typically limited to 28mph (45 km/h), so before getting one, check your local laws to make sure it’s legal to ride one on public roads in your area.

-In reality, these type of hybrid e-bicycles are not so common for their added cost and weight.
-Yeah, they could be great but I don’t think it is really worth it.
+In reality, these types of hybrid e-bicycles are not so common due to their added cost and weight.
+They’re not bad, but I don’t think it is worth it.

-Combining the best of the mountain bike world and road bike designs, they have softer lines that are more user-friendly than its counterparts.
+Combining the best of the mountain bike world and road bike designs, they have softer lines that are more user-friendly than their counterparts.

 However, you can still choose from diamond-style and step-thru frame styles, such as the Pegasus Premio Evo 10.